We all know the purpose of using cat litter when you own a cat, but you might be surprised at the multitude of uses for cat litter around the home?

 Cat litter can help to remove smells in a refrigerator, a musty closet or damp basement and keep your home smelling fresh.

-Even if you don’t have a cat, add kitty litter to the shopping list today.
-You will be amazed at its many different uses.
+Even if you don’t own a cat, add cat litter to your shopping list today.
+You will be amazed at the many different cat litter uses.

 Why Does Kitty Litter Absorb Odors?

-For this reason, kitty litter not only is great at absorbing odors, but is one of the best materials for taming odors in the refrigerator and freezer.
+Cat litter is not only is great at absorbing odors, but is one of the best materials for taming odors in the refrigerator and freezer.

 Uses For Cat Litter – Table Of Contents

+Cat litter for potting plants helps improve drainage in garden pots.
+The bentonite clay found in some types of cat litter will help the potting mix retain water, and the pots will not dry out as quickly.
 Add kitty litter to potting mix when potting or repotting plants.
-The bentonite clay found in some types of cat litter will help the potting mix retain water and the pots will not dry out as quickly.

-5. In The Garden – Sandy Soil Improver
+5. Uses For Cat Litter In The Garden – Sandy Soil

 This handy garden tip is for those gardeners who have to deal with sandy soil.
 Sandy soil is somewhat of a nightmare for gardeners.
 Sandy soil is sadly lacking in minerals and is almost certainly water phobic.